MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/streamingingestion-policy.md

 **Returns**

-The command modifies the table or database streamingingestion policy object and then returns the output of the corresponding [.show policy streamingingestion](#displaying-the-policy) command.
+The command modifies the table or database `streamingingestion` policy object, and then returns the output of the corresponding [`.show policy` `streamingingestion`](#displaying-the-policy) command.

 **Examples**